weareblahs/ikeatoys/README.md

 Data and images sourced from IKEA (for links used and how I use the data, see [here](https://github.com/weareblahs/ikeatoys/blob/main/LICENSE.md#disclaimer-ikea-related)).
 For code licenses, see [License](https://github.com/weareblahs/ikeatoys/blob/main/LICENSE.md).

-## What's this all about?
-A simplified page to check the stock of BLÅHAJ soft toy as it's **always** out of stock in Malaysia.
-There's also a 55cm variation of BLÅHAJ but now it's out of stock.
-Dedicated to the beloved shark toy on IKEA.

 ## Where's the page?
 [Here](https://weareblahs.github.io/ikeatoys).